vanishsoftworks/Vanish-Builder/README.md

 # Vanish-Grabber

-This is repo is to show how easy it is to bypass most windows/av detections, now this can be harmful if used WRONG !!
+This is vanish grabber, vanish is a undetected python windows supported info stealer.
+This project is fully opensource and fully free with 0 paywall.

 ---